 If the training objective is for people to apply learning in the workplace and make an observable difference to an organization’s results, almost all corporate training fails to achieve its objective.
 In a study released by the Association for Talent Development, 95% of training reached a level where the participants liked the training.
-Still, only 37% of training reached a level where participants learned the material, only 13% of training reached a level where participants applied the learning in the workplace.
-A dismal 3% of training reached a level where there is an impact on the organization.
+Still, only 37% of training reached a level where participants learned the material, and only 13% of training reached a level whereparticipants applied the learning in the workplace.
+A dismal 3% of training reached a level impacting the organization.

-According to Forbes Magazine, U.S. based companies spend approximately $70 billion a year on training.
+According to Forbes Magazine, U.S.-based companies spend approximately $70 billion annually on training.
 Yet, many organizations get low ROIs from their training initiatives.

 What are the reasons for such poor results?

-The biggest contributing factor to low ROIs from training initiatives is the lack of a well-thought-out training program to provide structure to its training.
-For training to be effective, a completely different approach to design and delivery is necessary.
+One of the biggest contributing factors to low ROIs from training initiatives is the lack of a well-thought-out training program to structure training.
+A completely different design and delivery approach is necessary for effective training.
 It is the training design that guarantees the success of the training.
 Traditionally, corporate training places little focus or depth on the design process.
 Often training is based on a mass of subject matter content, handled in a linear format, emphasizing the trainer’s charisma.
-A great trainer doesn’t mean the training outcome is effective.
+Being a great trainer doesn’t mean the training outcome is effective.

 The process of actually developing a training program, supporting training materials, and its associated training plan, typically involves the five-phase ADDIE training model: